urasel/calculator/README.md

-<p align="center">React Emoji Calculator</p>

-## Laravel 8 and React 17 boilerplate
+## React Emoji Calculator
-Bellow are the requirements and process to run this app
+Bellow are the requirements and process to run this calculator app

 Please follow the guide.